realsahilsaini/realsahilsaini/README.md

 - 🌱 Currently learning tech stack that are used in Blockchain, RPA, Data Science, AI/ML
 - 🧩 Solving real world problems
-- 🥅 2021 Goals: Contribute more to Open Source projects
+- 🥅 2022 Goals: Contribute more to Open Source projects & become a Blockchain Developer
-- ⚡ Fun fact: I'm a vocalist and sports enthusiast too
+- ⚡ Fun fact: I'm a vocalist and sports enthusiast too !

 ---